Carolinefabri/QuotesTime/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - Chuck Norris Quotes

+The React app "Random Quote Generator" is a simple application that generates random Chuck Norris quotes from an external API.
+It was developed to practice using React components, consuming APIs, managing state with setState, and styling with CSS.
+The project includes buttons to generate and clear quotes, making it a showcase of front-end development skills with React.
+It can be shared on GitHub for collaboration and learning with other developers.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).